FatemaZahra/virtualisation122/README.md

 - To restart a process in this case its NGINX
 - restart or start `sudo systemctl restart ngnix`
 - enable the process `sudo systemctl enable ngnix`

+### Monolith Deployment

+** Nodejs - backend tool - by default Nodejs works on port 3000 **

+#### To run test in the environment file

+- Move the app folder in the folder where the Vagrant file is present.
+- `cd` into the environment folder
+- `cd` into spec-tests folder.
+- Install bundler `gem install bundler` or `sudo gem install bundler`
+- Run `bundle`

+### To move app folder in the vagrant env

+- Paste command in Vagrantfile `config.vm.synced_folder ".", "/home/vagrant/app"`
+- `vagrant reload` outside of vagrant (in the folder where vagrantfile is)
+- `vagrant ssh`
+- `ls` to check if the app is present.